vonds/sentinel/README.md

 # Sentinel — Automated Linux Security Hardening & Compliance Toolkit

 **Sentinel** is a production-minded Linux server hardening and security automation toolkit designed to enforce baseline security policies, reduce attack surface, and generate actionable audit reports.
-It was built to reflect how real infrastructure and security engineers approach system hardening through automation, consistency, auditability, and repeatable enforcement.

 The goal of sentinel is not simply to “secure a system,” but to codify security best practices into a reusable, auditable, and extensible workflow.
 Rather than relying on manual configuration, tribal knowledge, or one-off shell commands, sentinel applies a consistent security baseline that can be safely deployed across environments and validated through automated reporting.